The places you will see and learn about include:

 Chowder Bay.
 The base to protect the Harbour with mines during the 1880’s.
 Now a fuel installation for the RAN.

 Bradley’s Head.
+Ships were degaussed here during WW II to protect them against magnetic mines.
 The story of our first battle and first victory involving HMAS SYDNEY I and the SMS EMDEN.

 Neutral Bay – Sub Base Platypus.
-Home of the six OBERON class submarines for 30 years.
+Home of the six OBERON class submarines for 30 years and the torpedo factory established during WW2.
+The current COLLINS class submarines are based at Garden Island off Rockingham in Western Australia.